 Stay safe!
 Call Home & Business Security Systems in Athens, GA.
 We at Protect Your Home, an ADT Authorized Dealer, are ready to assist you in choosing the best home security package available.
 You can get information on packages from Protect Your Home, an ADT Authorized Dealer.
 Pick the system that works best for your situation!
 Don't gamble with the safety of your family or posessions.
 Your budget and needs will help us help you choose the best home security system!
 For just around one dollar a day, your safety can be monitored 24 hours a day, 7 days a week!
 From break-ins to fire monitoring, natural disasters to gas leaks, our security systems will bring you peace of mind.
 Get trusted professional experience from us and your security provider.
 Call us today at 1-855-446-5020!

 Athens, officially Athens–Clarke County, is a consolidated city–county and college town in the U.S. state of Georgia.
-Athens lies about 70 mi (113 km) northeast of downtown Atlanta.
+Athens lies about 70 mi (113 km) northeast of downtown Atlanta, the cultural and economic center of the Atlanta metropolitan area, being in the top ten of the largest metropolitan areas in the nation.
 The University of Georgia, the state's flagship public university and a Tier I research institution, is in the city and contributed to its initial growth.
 In 1991, after a vote the preceding year, the original City of Athens abandoned its charter to form a unified government with Clarke County, referred to jointly as Athens–Clarke County.
 As of 2017[update], the U.S. Census Bureau's estimated population of the consolidated city-county (all of Clarke County except Winterville and a portion of Bogart) was 125,691; the entire county including Winterville and Bogart had a population of 127,064.
 Athens is the sixth-largest city in Georgia, and the principal city of the Athens metropolitan area, which had a 2017 estimated population of 209,271, according to the U.S. Census Bureau.
 It is a component of the larger Atlanta–Athens–Clarke County–Sandy Springs Combined Statistical Area, a trading area.
 The city is dominated by a pervasive student culture and music scene centered on downtown Athens, next to the University of Georgia's North Campus.
-Major music acts associated with Athens include numerous alternative rock bands such as R.E.M., the B-52's, Widespread Panic, and the Indigo Girls.
+Major music acts associated with Athens include numerous alternative rock bands such as R.E.M., the B-52's, Widespread Panic, and Neutral Milk Hotel.
+The city is also known as a recording site for such groups as the Atlanta-based Indigo Girls.
 In the late 18th century, a trading settlement on the banks of the Oconee River called Cedar Shoals stood where Athens is today.
 On January 27, 1785, the Georgia General Assembly granted a charter by Abraham Baldwin for the University of Georgia as the first state-supported university.
 Sixteen years later, in 1801, a committee from the university's board of trustees selected a site for the university on a hill above Cedar Shoals, in what was then Jackson County.
 On July 25, John Milledge, one of the trustees and later governor of Georgia, bought 633 acres (256 ha) from Daniel Easley and donated it to the university.
 Milledge named the surrounding area Athens after the city that was home to the Platonic Academy of Plato and Aristotle in Greece.